pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

 To execute the test, configure the username and the access key as environment variables.

 In Linux:
 ```
 $ export SAUCE_USERNAME=<your Sauce Labs username>
 $ export SAUCE_ACCESS_KEY=<your Sauce Labs access key>
 ```

-In Windows go to the *System Properties* window, click on the *Advanced* tab, and then click the *Environment Variables* button.
+In Windows, go to the *System Properties* window, click on the *Advanced* tab, and then click the *Environment Variables* button.

 In Eclipse, you can configure the *JUnit Run Configuration* to set these variables:

 ![Configure Environment Variables in Eclipse](https://raw.githubusercontent.com/pluralsight/guides/master/images/285a9515-521b-433f-b8bf-43a2eb4e535e.png)

-You can see the session IDs of the tests in the output, for example:
+When you run the test, you can see the session IDs of the executions in the output.
+For example:
 ```
 SauceOnDemandSessionID=dfb20d14455c4a37b38e7a33cac478aa
 SauceOnDemandSessionID=1401c0fe49164e8b8d3651b443151166